BetterMoneyLabs/chaincash/contracts/offchain/basis.md

 ## Offchain Logic

+### Tracker

+Tracker is publishing following events via NOSTR protocol as relay:

+* note - new or updated note, along with proof of tracker state transformation and digest after operation
+* commitment - posting data for on-chain tracker state commitment update (header, proof of UTXO against header, UTXO with commitment)
+* 80% alert - tracker is posting it when collateralization level of some key reaching 80%
+* 100% alert - tracker is posting it when collateralization level of some key reaching 100%

+Then it also supports following API requests which can be run separately from relay potentially:

+* getNotesForKey - returns all the notes sssociated with a pubkey
+* getProof - get proof for a note against latest digest published by the tracker (not necessarily committed on-chain)
+* getKeyStatus - returns current collateralization of a pubkey along with other important information.
+Useful for light wallets and clients which are ready
+* POST noteUpdate - create or update a note

 ## Security Assumptions

 We assume that tracker is honestly collecting and announcing notes it has.
 However, malicious trackers may deviate from